-In response, we are pleased to announce we are now extending our tree planting pledge to include all new policies across the business.
-So, whether you are a charity, a business owner, homeowner or manage a renewable energy installation, if you place your insurance with Naturesave, we will plant you a tree for every individual policy you place with us.
+So, whether you are a charity, a business owner, homeowner or manage a renewable energy installation, if you switch your insurance to Naturesave, we will plant you a tree, in the Naturesave Grove.

-The trees will be planted in the Caledonian Forest in the Scottish Highlands.
-The tree planting will be handled by Trees for Life, a conservation charity that was founded in 1989 with a specific vision to restore the native woodland to parts of the Scottish Highlands.
+All our trees are planted in the Caledonian Forest in the Scottish Highlands.
+The tree planting is handled by Trees for Life, a conservation charity that was founded in 1989 with a specific vision to restore native woodland to parts of the Scottish Highlands.
 The forest originally covered much of the Highlands of Scotland, and takes its name from the Romans, who called Scotland ‘Caledonia’, meaning ‘wooded heights’.
 However, there has been a long history of deforestation in Scotland, and clearance of the land began in Neolithic times.
 Over the centuries, the forest shrank as the human population grew, and some parts were deliberately burned to eradicate ‘vermin’ such as the wolf.
 More recently, large areas were felled to satisfy the needs of industry, particularly after the timber supply in England had been exhausted.
 The widespread introduction of sheep and a large increase in the numbers of red deer ensured that once the forest was cleared, it did not return.

 Today less than 1% of the original forests survive, and the native pinewoods have been reduced to 35 isolated remnants.
 Since it was founded Trees for Life have planted more than a million trees across their project area.
 Their new goal is to expand the forests with a further million more trees.